 An irrevocable LOC is a financial instrument issued by a financial institution (most commonly a bank) on behalf of a school, which is generally secured by collateral (generally cash reserves), held by the bank.
 The bank will pay the LOC funds to the Department when the Department initiates collection for reasons that are listed in the LOC.
 The LOC mitigates the monetary risk from schools not in compliance with various regulatory standards, yet allows the school(s) to continue Title IV participation, while improving, or eliminating the issue(s) that required the LOC.

 Institutions required to remit a LOC to the Department must provide one from a recognized U.S. financial institution and do so in the amount of and for the time period determined in the regulations and by the Department.
-Letter of credit requirements are applicable to private non-profit and proprietary institutions.
+Letter of credit requirements are applicable to domestic and foreign, private non-profit and proprietary institutions.
 These requirements generally do not apply to public institutions.

 Funds from a letter of credit may be drawn in part or whole by the Department to reimburse the Department for student refunds, loan cancellation costs, and may be used with the institution’s agreement to cover the expense of teach-outs when an institution closes.
 LOC funds may also be used to pay institutional liabilities owed to the Department.